HearthSim/python-fsb5/README.md

   -p, --prefix-samples  prefix extracted samples with the filename of the FSB
-                        container they where extracted from -q, --quiet           suppress output of header and sample information
+                        container they where extracted from -q, --quiet           suppress output of header and sample information (samples that failed to decode will still be printed) -r, --resource        read multiple FSB5 files packed into the same file (e.g. Unity3D's .resource files)
  ```

 ## Requirements

 `libogg` and `libvorbis` are required to decode ogg samples.
 For linux simply install from your package manager.
 For windows either ensure the dlls are installed or download the appropriate release.

+## Resource files

+Unity3D packs multiple FSB5 files each containing a single sample into it's `.resource` files.
+To extract all samples across all FSB5 files packed into the `.resource` file use `--resource`.

+Output files will be prefixed with the index of their FSB container within the resource file.